MillenniumDB/wukong-engine/README.md

 Additionally, the graph will contain the following **special relations**:

 - `ChunkOf`: Links the `Chunk` entities to their corresponding `Document` entities.
-- `ExtractedFrom`: Links user-defined entities from the data model to the respective `Chunk` or `Document` entities from where they were extracted.
+- `ExtractedFrom`: Links user-defined entities from the data model to the respective `Chunk` or `Document` entities from where they got extracted.

 The output files for the **knowledge graph** will be exported to the `<path/to/data_dir>/exports/` directory.